troymessina/PhysicsArtOfModeling/06ApplyingNewtonsLaws.md

 * The dimension of $mg/\mu_s$ is force.
 * If the mass of the box is increased, then one needs to push harder against the box to keep it up.
 * If the coefficient of static friction, $\mu_s$, is increased, one does not need to push as hard.
 :::

-## Linear motion
+# Linear motion
-We can describe the motion of an object whose \textit{velocity vector does not continuously change direction} as "linear" motion.
+We can describe the motion of an object whose *velocity vector does not continuously change direction* as "linear" motion.
 For example, an object that moves along a straight line in a particular direction, then abruptly changes direction and continues to move in a straight line can be modelled as undergoing linear motion over two different segments (which we would model individually).
 An object moving around a circle, with its velocity vector continuously changing direction, would not be considered to be undergoing linear motion.
 For example, paths of objects undergoing linear and non-linear motion are illustrated in [](#fig:applyingnewtonslaws:linearmotion).
 ```{figure} figures/ApplyingNewtonsLaws/linearmotion.png
 :label: fig:applyingnewtonslaws:linearmotion
 :width: 30%